Amarillo officials detail plans for homeless community

 Proposal

 The shelters do not support water or sewage.
-Riddlesburger proposed building community bathrooms and showers for residents to use.
+Riddlespurger proposed building community bathrooms and showers for residents to use.
 The community would be fenced in for security measures.

 Cost